Matthiessen's ratio: Description

-This is of particular importance in fish, where the value may decrease from as high as 3.6 to 2.3, decreasing the focal ratio of the lens.
+It defines that the ratio of the distance from the center of the lens to the retina (posterior nodal distance) to the lens radius in fish and other aquatic animals.
+It was found to be constant at 2.55 in most fishes, meaning the size of the eye remains constant.
+However, the value may decrease from as high as 3.6 to 2.3, decreasing the focal ratio of the lens.
 A higher focal ratio is thought to compensate for the relatively high Matthiessen's ratio brought about by constraints of small eye size during early development.
 This provides a means for larval fish to focus images from different distances, before the ability to accommodate is gained.
+Most bony fish adhere to the ratio, with a few exceptions.
+Larval fish start with a higher ratio (~3.6) that decreases during development to around 2.3–2.6 as the eye matures and gains accommodation ability.
+The fish lenses have a refractive index gradient that varies from about 1.52 in the centre to 1.33 at its surface.